-Jet can be highly polished, creating the glossy finish you see in Whitby’s retailers.
+Jet can be highly polished, creating the glossy finish you see in Whitby’s retailers and elsewhere.

 In a way, we do have Queen Victoria to thank for the popularity of jet.
 Following the early death of her husband, Prince Albert, she wore jet as part of her mourning attire.